and GVSan Pro Real-time Fibre Channel SAN (FCS) Volume and File Sharing Solution for

 point of failure in your SAN.
 GVSan increases data availability and facilitates

-the management of the Volume/Files, in GVSan only environment frequently of update may require rest of host mac.
+the management of the Volume/Files, in GVSan only environment frequent of updates may require the rest of the host mac.

 Volume/Files are marked as managed on the SAN level, not on the machine level.
 For